zoefraz/tsc-study-website/index.md

 ---

 ### Tuberous Sclerosis Complex (TSC) Biosample Repository Project
 Are you or your child with TSC enrolled in the TSC Natural History Database?
 The Tuberous Sclerosis Alliance has established a TSC Biosample Repository to collect blood, tissue, and other types of bodily samples to be used for research which may lead to a better understanding of TSC and possible new treatments.
 Your/your child’s participation in the TSC Biosample Repository Project is voluntary.
 There is no immediate benefit to volunteers.
 If you are (your child is) enrolled in the TSC Natural History Database and have a definite diagnosis of TSC you may ask the Director of the TSC Clinic at your (your child’s) next clinic visit for more information about this study.
-You may also contact Jo Anne Nakagawa at the TS Alliance at [jnakagawa@tsalliance.org](jnakagawa@tsalliance.org) or 1-800-225-6872, extension 218, or 240-638-4654 (direct line).

 ---

 ### Marinus CALM: Clinical Trial of Ganaxalone in TSC
 Clinicians at Boston Children’s Hospital are trying to find out how we can improve the symptoms of Tuberous Sclerosis Complex (TSC)-related epilepsy disorder.
 We are conducting this study to see if an investigational medication called ganaxolone (GNX) is safe and effective (whether it works as intended).
 We are enrolling children or adults who are 2-65 years with a diagnosis of TSC-related epilepsy disorder are invited to participate in this study.
 This will be about a 10.5 months clinical trial consisting of 8 of the visits at Boston Children’s Hospital with up to 10 phone calls with the study doctor between visits

 Travel and hotel stay (if needed) will be arranged and paid for by the Travel Concierge on behalf of the Sponsor at no cost to participants.
 In addition, participants will be reimbursed for meals and all other out of pocket expenses and will get a stipend for participating in the study.
-If you are interested in participating, have any questions, or would like more information, please feel free to contact our study coordinator, Gregory Geisel, at 617-919-1476 or [Gregory.Geisel@childrens.harvard.edu](Gregory.Geisel@childrens.harvard.edu).

 ---